 Mike Weir was used to be a top name in the golf history, until 2009.
 But after that, he had not performed for what he is known for.
 However, he has amassed huge wealth throughout his golf career.

 Let’s check out his net worth and earning reports as per the latest data.

 Mike Weir Net Worth

-Mike Weir estimated net worth is $25 million as per 2022 reports.
+Mike Weir estimated net worth is $25 million as of the year 2022.
 Previously, it was mentioned that his total capital is around $23-24 million.
-But now, as he has achieved more through his various earning sources, and has came to this position.
+But now, as he has achieved more through his various earning sources, and has come to this position.

 But sadly, he lost the season.
-In year 2001, he finished on the 11th rank, earning a total of $2,825,436 on the PGA Tour.
+In the year 2001, he finished in the 11th rank, earning a total of $2,825,436 on the PGA Tour.
 He earned more than the previous season though the rank was quite far.

 After that season, Weir even not came in the top 10.
 Till 2009, he was earning a good amount, but then, he even failed to achieve his spot in the top-100.

 Mike Weir has made a around $28 million on the PGA Tour throughout his career.
 Besides this, he has made $2 million on the PGA Tour Champions.